-Qualified students may be awarded one scholarship in each category at the discretion of the NCI administration.
-Contact the Finance Aid department to obtain applications and to submit the completed application packets along with supplemental information.
+Qualified students may be awarded one scholarship in each category at the discretion of the NCI Scholarship Committee.
+Contact the Finance Department to obtain applications and to submit the completed application packets along with supplemental information.
+Scholarship application packets must be submitted between April 1st - July 1st of each calendar year.

+Scholarship funds can be used for tuition and NCI required fees.
+These fees will not include incidental charges in the bookstore or make-up time.
+Funds not utilized will be retained by the Institute; no cash disbursement is authorized.
 If students have been awarded a scholarship and decide to change programs, they are not eligible for additional scholarships; should funding be available in the student's account, the remaining funding may be used toward a new program of study.
 Scholarship recipients are responsible for application, graduation, and all other fees associated with their program of study not covered by the scholarship.
+Please note that scholarships through NCI are awarded based on funding availability at the time of application.